 Children over the age of 8 may take responsibility for administering their own medication on a regular basis such as inhalers, puffers.
 Parents/Carers must however, provide a written letter authorising their child to do so.

-Children have the right to relax, play and enjoy their time at Club, without fear of intimidation, harassment, physical or verbal abuse.
+Children have the right to relax, play and enjoy their time at our Clubs, without fear of intimidation, harassment, physical or verbal abuse.

 We want the children to enjoy themselves during their time with The Kids’ Club and have as much fun as possible.
 However, we do have a few strong guidelines which will be discussed with the children, which are also displayed around the Club.
 The Kids’ Club recognises the importance of positive and effective behaviour management strategies in promoting all children and young people’s welfare and enjoyment.
 (Please see our Behaviour Management Policy)